mhbeals/mhwood.github.io/histories/delpher.md

 ### Backend Structure

-Each issue within Delpher's newspaper collection is comprised of several
+Each issue within Delpher’s newspaper collection is comprised of several
 items: the issue itself, each individual page and each unique article.
 Each item is, in turn, comprised of multiple components, including metadata, text, and image data, which are stored in individual or nested